mckellwoodland/dimen_reduce_mahal/README.md

 # Acknowledgments

-Research reported in this publication was supported in part by the Tumor Measurement Initiative through the MD Anderson Strategic Initiative Development Program (STRIDE), the Helen Black Image Guided Fund, the Image Guided Cancer Therapy Research Program at The University of Texas MD Anderson Cancer Center, a generous gift from the Apache Corporation, and the National Cancer Institute of the National Institutes of Health under award numbers R01CA221971, P30CA016672, and R01CA235564.
+Research reported in this publication was supported in part by the Tumor Measurement Initiative through the MD Anderson Strategic Initiative Development Program (STRIDE), the Helen Black Image Guided Fund, the Image Guided Cancer Therapy Research Program at The University of Texas MD Anderson Cancer Center, a generous gift from the Apache Corporation, and the National Cancer Institute of the National Institutes of Health under award numbers R01CA221971, R01CA235564, R01CA195524, and P30CA016672.
+We'd like to thank Dr. Eugene J. Koay, Ph.D., for providing the liver MRI data from MD Anderson and Sarah Bronson - Scientific Editor at the Research Medical Library at MD Anderson - for editing sections of this article.